Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Results

 \subsubsection{Results}

 In this section we describe the results of the sWk-means clustering algorithm on the synthetic 3d time series data generated as just described.
-As before, we chose the run with the largest final mean centroid-centroid distance $ \langle \mathcal{W}_p(\bar{\mu}_k, \bar{\mu}_{k'}) \rangle_{k,k'} $ from 100 independent runs with different random initialisations.
+As before, we chose the run with the largest final mean centroid--centroid distance $ \langle \mathcal{W}_p(\bar{\mu}_k, \bar{\mu}_{k'}) \rangle_{k,k'} $ from 100 independent runs with different random initialisations.

 Figure~\ref{fig:ts3-syn-results} shows the results of the clustering algorithm applied to the data illustrated in Figure~\ref{fig:ts3-syn}.
 We use a window size of $h_1=60$ and a lifting size of $h_2 = 12 \, (20\%)$.
 The number of projections used is $L=9$, and the number of clusters is $K=2$.